arendsee/metaoku/README.md

  1. Add one folder per dataset to the data folder
  2. Each input files must be TAB-delimited
  3. There may be multiple data tables if they share a common first key column
- 4. (optional) add a file named `data/HOME.md` to annotate the project
- 5. (optional) add a file named `METADATA` to each table-containing folder to annotate the columns
+ 4. (optional) add a file named `COLUMN.tsv` to each table-containing folder to annotate the columns
- 6. (optional) add a file named `README.md` to each table-containing folder to annotate the table
+ 5. (optional) add a file named `README.md` to each table-containing folder to annotate the table

 Example folder: